microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 This example shows how to authenticate to Microsoft Entra ID using an access token.

-Follow this link (<https://review.learn.microsoft.com/graph/auth-v2-user#3-request-an-access-token>) for more information on how to get or create access token.
+Follow this link (<https://review.learn.microsoft.com/graph/auth-v2-user#3-request-an-access-token>) For more information on how to get or create access token.

 ### Example 5: Connecting to an environment as a different identity